 The slide out must be fully extended before putting the Murphy bed in the sleeping position.
 The Murphy bed must be in the stored position before the slide out can be moved to the in (travel) position.
-Failure to do so may result in injury or property damage and secured in place before moving
+Failure to do so may result in injury or property damage.